JaiBhagat/ERA-Sesssion-6/README.md

 ## Setup and Usage

 1. Install the required dependencies, PyTorch and torchvision.
-2. Execute `main.ipynb`.
+2. Execute `S6.ipynb`.
 This trains and evaluates the model, printing results as it proceeds.

 ## Results

-With this architecture and training regimen, the model achieved an accuracy of 99.45% on the test dataset within 20 epochs, using fewer than 20k parameters.
+With this architecture and training regimen, the model achieved an accuracy of 99.40% on the test dataset within 20 epochs, using fewer than 20k parameters.

 Sample Output: